 Intangible assets: avoidance: tax-driven transactions: approach to take

 The availability of tax deductions based on a company’s depreciation policies in respect of its intangible assets may well create relatively novel opportunities for tax avoidance.
 In many circumstances these possibilities are addressed by the rules outlined earlier in this section of the manual.
-But, as a second line of defence, Schedule 29 contains an anti-avoidance rule aimed at predominantly tax-driven arrangements intended to take advantage of this approach.
+As a second line of defence, however, CTA09/PART8 contains an anti-avoidance rule aimed at predominantly tax-driven arrangements intended to take advantage of this approach.

-Where inspectors, having established the facts, consider there is a good case for applying paragraph 111 they should seek the advice of technical specialists in Business Tax (Technical) before putting forward detailed contentions.
+Where inspectors, having established the facts, consider there is a good case for applying CTA09/S864 they should seek the advice of technical specialists in CTIS before putting forward detailed contentions.

 The specialists are also very willing to give informal advice at an earlier stage, in relation to enquiries intended to establish whether there is a case for applying the anti-avoidance rule.

 Lay-out of guidance

 - outline of provision - CIRD48110,

 - relationship with other provisions - CIRD48120,